chazlarson/Plex-Meta-Manager-Wiki/Scheduling-Guide.md

    ![task-scheduler](images/task-scheduler/04-basic-task-04.png)

-8. You'll be asked to find the thing] you want to run.
+8. Click "Browse" and find the thing you want to run.
 Navigate to the PMM directory and choose `runner.cmd`, which you created in step 1.
+Click "Open".

    ![task-scheduler](images/task-scheduler/04-basic-task-05.png)